All Episodes

 The subject matter, the things that we can write about are endless.

-So I can't say for sure that we're going to write about the Alamo, but my hope is that this adventure series, because we try to take things as some semblance of the order in which they happened in history.
+So I can't say for sure that we're going to write about the Alamo, but my hope is that this adventure series, because we try to take things to some semblance of the order in which they happened in history.

 We would get there as these events happen in history.